andrews1022/natours/README.md

   - 7-1 File Structure & it's benefits
   - Creating our own customer grid using Sass variables, nesting, mixins, the attribute selector, floats, & using the calc() function
   - Using mixins to create a "Media Query Manager", and using @if and passing arguments based on the screen size
+  - Using @supports to possibly provide functionality to browsers of the latest CSS properties

 - NPM / Node.js
   - Using NPM packages to automatically compile Sass & reload the page using live-server